.260 Remington: Sporting usage

 Due in large part to its parentage, the .260 Remington has been adopted into tactical and target shooting rifles.
 Any rifle which is chambered for 7.62×51mm NATO or .308 Winchester can be converted with only the addition of an appropriate barrel to the .260 Remington.
 Companies such as Lewis Machine & Tool (LMT), ArmaLite, LaRue, and DPMS Panther Arms are among several companies which currently manufacture tactical rifles for use with this cartridge.
 The 6.5 mm (.264 caliber) bullets have favorable ballistic coefficients and have been adopted for target shooting, especially in the Scandinavian nations.
 Tubbs manufactures rifles for competition one of which went on to win the NRA HP Championship in 2010.

 The .260 Remington has become popular with metallic silhouette shooters.
-The 2014 NRA National Championship equipment survey lists the .260 Remington as most popular caliber for both the high power rifle and high power hunter rifle competition.
+The 2014 NRA National Championship equipment survey lists the .260 Remington as most popular caliber for both the high power rifle and high power hunting rifle competition.

 The .260 Remington is effective on antelope, sheep, goat, or caribou, while its performance is similar to the 6.5×55mm, which is widely used on moose in Sweden and Finland.
 While capable of taking Class 3 game such as elk and moose, some hunters, particularly Canadian professional hunters who hunt large moose and elk, consider it slightly underpowered for these species and best used for smaller deer species such as white-tail and mule deer.
 The 6.5×55mm, which is usually loaded to a lower power level than the .260 Remington, is commonly used in Norway and Sweden with bullets weighing at least 9 g to kill Eurasian elk (a term which is applied to moose in these countries).
 The .260 Remington would make an excellent cartridge for hunting Class 2 species such as the smaller African antelope weighing 440 lb or less.

 Loaded with lighter bullets, the .260 Remington can be used as an effective varmint or a small predator hunting cartridge for use against such species as marmots, woodchucks, bobcats and coyotes.
 Bullets chosen for these species should be designed to open rapidly unless harvesting of the pelt is the objective.
 FMJ or other non-expanding bullets can be used if the latter is the case.

 The .260 Remington, loaded with very low drag bullets such as the 138 gr Lapua, 140 gr Berger, or 142 gr Sierra, can match the 1000 yd performance of the 190 gr Sierra-loaded .300 Winchester Magnum, with better resistance to wind deflection and half the recoil.
 With a 120 gr boattail, energy remaining at 400 yd is comparable to a 180 gr in .308 Winchester, while generating only about three-quarters the recoil.